Nexenta/edge-dev/install/nbd-container.md

 Follow guide lines from from Data Container with regards of setting up Replicast network.

-### Step 2: Prepare local host configuration for Data Container
+### Step 2: Prepare local host configuration for GW Container
 There are example configuration files (see conf directory) to modify.
 Adjust networking interface.
-Typicaly first port assigned will be eth0.

 ### Step 3: Prepare serving bucket
-Use NEADM management tool to setup service parameters
+Use NEADM management tool to setup service parameters.
+Assuming that cluster is initialized and namespace/tenant already created, create bucket where block devices will be automatically mounted:
 ```
 neadm bucket create company-branch1/finance/revenue
 ```